how to remove laminate flooring without removing skirting boards

 Attach the cutting blade and hold the multi-tool at a 45-degree angle.
 Cut the laminate boards about half an inch from the base of the skirting, working from one end of the room to the other.

 When you reach the end of the first wall, continue along the next section so that the cut lines up.
-When you’ve completed the entire room, the laminate should be ready to lift out using a pry bar.
+After completing the entire room, the laminate should be ready to lift out using a pry bar.

 Once you get the flooring up, you’ll still need to remove the edge of the laminate left under the skirting.
 Use the long-nose pliers to pull it free.
 If you need more impact, use the hammer and chisel to knock the laminate free.